-The Register representative carrying out the technical supervision at the manufacturer's of clad steel plates, which has no foundry for all the ingredients of clad steel, shall be provided with the certificates of the billets manufacturer.
+The Register representative carrying out the technical supervision at the manufacturer's of clad steel plates, which has no foundry for all the ingredients of clad steel, shall be provided with the Manufacturer's Certificates for billets.
 All ingredients shall meet the requirements of the relevant Chapters of this Part.

 3.17.1.3 Hull structural rolled products of B to F Grades with a yield stress from 235 MPa to 690 MPa shall be used as base material of clad steel in accordance with the requirements of 3.2, 3.5, 3.13 and 3.14.
-The steel shall be selected in compliance with the structure function (refer to 1.2, Part II "Hull" of these Rules and 1.5, Part II "Hull" of the Rules for the Classification, Construction and Equipment of MODU/FOP) reasoning from the design service temperature of the material T_d , the function of a structural member (special or primary), the base material thickness, requirements for Z-properties and loading conditions.
+The steel shall be selected in compliance with the structure function (refer to 1.2, Part II "Hull" of these Rules and 1.5, Part II "Hull" of the Rules for the Classification, Construction and Equipment of MODU/FOP) reasoning from the design service temperature of the material T_D, the function of a structural member (special or primary), the base material thickness, requirements for Z-properties and loading conditions.

-In cases not specified in Table 1.5.1.2, Part II "Hull" of the Rules for the Classification, Construction and Equipment of MODU/FOP the selection of the base material steel grade shall meet the requirements of 3.17.4.1.9 and 3.17.4.1.11, 3.2 and 3.5 of this Part, as well as the requirements of 3.2, Part XII "Materials" of the Rules for the Classification, Construction and Equipment of MODU/FOP.
+In cases not specified in Table 1.5.1.2, Part II "Hull" of the Rules for the Classification, Construction and Equipment of MODU/FOP the selection of the base material steel grade shall meet the requirements of 3.5 for steel with index "Arc".
 The base metal shall be over 10 mm thick.